Ecwid/ecwid-wordpress-plugin/readme.txt

 * [Ecwid eCommerce Forums](https://www.ecwid.com/forums/forumdisplay.php?f=19)

 == Changelog ==
+= 6.8.9 - Dec 3, 2019 =
+- **Several fixes and improvements for the "Import from WooCommerce" tool.** If you import your products from WooCommerce to Ecwid, the import process now should work faster.
+We also added import of product sale prices from WooCommerce import "Sale Price".
+In the storefront, this price will be struck out to demonstrate the discount and the ON SALE label will appear on the product.
+- Avada, Twenty Twenty themes improved compatibility.
+Even though Ecwid is compatible with every WordPress theme by design, some slight fixes and improvements are sometimes needed to make storefront look better.
+That’s why we are always monitoring how Ecwid pages look and behave in WordPress ecommerce themes.
+- Minor fixes and improvements.

 = 6.8.8 - Oct 31, 2019 =
 - WordPress 5.3 and Twenty Twenty theme compatibility.
 The new WordPress version with the 2020 theme is coming soon.
 The Ecwid ecommerce shopping cart plugin is ready for the upcoming changes — everything will work well in your WordPress admin and storefront pages.
 Feel free to upgrade your site to WordPress 5.3 as soon as it's released and try a new theme.
 - Minor fixes and improvements.